kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 ResourceClaim, ResourceClass and ResourcePlugin are new built-in types in a new `cdi.k8s.io/v1alpha1` API group.
-This was chosen instead of using CRDs because core Kubernetes components must interact with them and installing of CRDs as part of cluster creation is an unsolved problem.
+This was chosen instead of using CRDs because core Kubernetes components must interact with them and installation of CRDs as part of cluster creation is an unsolved problem.

 The PodSpec gets extended.